PSI-Lab/alice-sandbox/meetings/2020_09_22/README.md

 ## New todos

+- process all datasets

+- bpRNA dataset might be weird, evaluate random-seq-trained model on other datasets, rnastralign? rfam151?

 - upload a few existing models to DC

 - bpRNA local structure size histogram

+- process bpRNA 1M(90) dataset, also compare my code with their local structures, any mistakes in my code? (why is iloop_loc_y performance always 100%?)

 - try to control overfit on bpRNA, regularization?

+- bounding box assembly <-> shotgun sequencing? (although we know the location)

 - add real value output for loc & size, so we can predict on those with size > 10